If you're thinking about finishing your basement you've come to the right place.

 It gives me a great perspective from which to write to you.

 I'm writing about struggles and concepts that many professional blogs and books will gloss over because to them it may be obvious.

-Don’t get me wrong, my work and knowledge-base is excellent I got all the proper permits and passed all of my inspections.
+Don't get me wrong, my work and knowledge-base is excellent.
+I also got all the proper permits and passed all of my inspections, not short-cuts here.

 I'm not bragging but I got glowing feedback from the "pros" that said I was doing everything right.
 I can say now with absolute confidence that there isn't a home improvement issue that I could not solve myself.

 I'm including little tips and tricks that a homeowner with very little home improvement experience may relate to.
 "How to buy lumber" for example, or "How to use an air compressor".
 These are both areas that I know some people will have questions about because I just had those same questions last year.

 Through the website and the email newsletter I plan to share all of the notes, ideas and pictures I saved throughout my project.
 Yes, I made a bunch of mistakes but my basement still turned out awesome and was a really fun project.
 You can do the same, minus some of those mistakes!

 Yes, But I Have No Time and Very Little Money